soggybag/js-react-native-q4/01-javascript/README.md

 ### Increasing the quantity

-You need to check the items in the cart array for the id of the new item.
-If this id exists you need to increment the qty.
-If the item doesn't exist add the new item with a qty of 1.
+You need to check the items in the cart array for the `id` of the new item.
+If this `id` exists you need to increment the `qty`.
+If the item doesn't exist add the new item with a `qty` of 1.

 There are several solutions to this.
-I chose Array.map().
+I chose `Array.map()`.
+Map returns a new array rather than mutating the existing array.
+This is an important distinction.
+When we are heading into React, which uses functional programming paradigm.
+Reduces side effects in app, enables one way directional data flow which makes state easier to manage.

 - https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map